MidoOK486/CRSP/README.md

 This project is licensed under the **SGI Free Software License B Version 2.0**.

 You can find the full license text in the [LICENSE](LICENSE) file.

----

-### Summary

-- Permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
-- The copyright notice and this license must be included in all copies or substantial portions of the Software.
-- The software is provided "as is," without any warranty.
-- The name "Silicon Graphics, Inc." cannot be used to promote derived products without prior written permission.

-For more details, please see the full license in the LICENSE file.